gadenbuie/tidyexplain/README.md

 `spread(data, key, value)`

 > Spread a key-value pair across multiple columns.
+Use it when an a
+> column contains observations from multiple variables.

 `gather(data, key = "key", value = "value", ...)`

 > Gather takes multiple columns and collapses into key-value pairs,
 > duplicating all other columns as needed.
 You use `gather()` when you
-> notice that you have columns that are not variables.
+> notice that your column names are not names of variables, but *values*
+> of a variable.

 ![](images/tidyr-spread-gather.gif)